mmmmmob/me.theppitak/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons CC-BY-SA-4.0 license.
 See the [LICENSE](LICENSE) file for details.